-where $\cdot$ denotes the dot product and $0\leq w^{(i)}_{m,n}\leq 1$, for $i=1,\cdots, N$.
 Next, the non-reference features are aligned by aggregating the sampled features according to the computed weights, and the corresponding aligned feature $\hat{F}_{s}(m,n)$ is computed as follows:

 As observed, aligned features are generated by a linear combination of the sampled features.
-For those sampled features having high correspondence with the reference feature, the corresponding weights will be larger, so these features will have more contribution to the aggregation.
-For those sampled features with lower correspondence, the associated weights will be smaller.
-This can effectively alleviate undesirable effects caused by dissimilar features in aggregation and avoid ghosting artifacts.
+Intuitively, the sampled features having higher correspondence mean that they are more similar to the reference features, so they can contribute more to alignment and should be given more weight in the aggregation.This can effectively alleviate undesirable effects caused by dissimilar features in aggregation and avoid ghosting artifacts.

-\textbf{Inter-scale Aggregation Module (IAM)}.
-The input LDR images are captured in dynamic scenes, so they unavoidably contain small and large-scale motions.
-To address this issue, we propose the inter-scale aggregation module to progressively aggregate the output features of different scales.
-The overall structure of IAM is shown in Fig.\,\ref{fig:ISAM}.
-Given two output features $\hat{F}_{s}$ and $\hat{F}^{\prime}_{s-1}$ from the $s$-th and $(s-1)$-st scales, the average pooling and the max pooling are applied to these two features to extract local features.
+\textbf{Inter-AM}.
+To tackle the challenges of small and large-scale motion in dynamic scenes present in LDR images, the proposed Inter-AM aims to progressively aggregate the features generated by Intra-SAM in different scale spaces.
+The overall network architecture of Inter-AM is illustrated in Fig.\,\ref{fig:ISAM}.

+Given two output features $\hat{F}_{s}$ and $\hat{F}^{\prime}_{s-1}$ from the $s$-th and $(s-1)$-st scales, average pooling and max pooling are applied to these two features to extract local features.
 Then, the local features are concatenated along the channel dimension.
 A convolutional layer is applied to the concatenated features to generate a fusion mask $M$.
 Each element of the fusion mask $M$ is in $[0, 1]$.
-The two input features from adjacent scales are adaptively aggregated based on this fusion mask to produce the corresponding output features $F_{s}^{(\text{out})}$, which are computed as follows:
+The two input features from adjacent scales are adaptively aggregated based on this fusion mask to produce the corresponding multi-scale feature $F_{s}^{(\text{out})}$, which is computed as follows:

 where $\odot$ denotes the Hadamard product.
-The two input features are spatially fused by linear combination based on the computed fusion mask $M$.
+The two input features are spatially fused by linear combination, based on the computed fusion mask $M$.
 The coarse-scale features contain more contextual information, while the finer-scale features have more detailed information.
 The fusion mask performs feature selection between the two input features from adjacent scales in a soft manner.
-Benefiting from this multi-scale structure, small and large-scale motions in LDR images are aligned in a coarse-to-finer manner.
+Benefiting from this multi-scale structure, the negative impacts of small and large-scale motions in LDR images are eliminated in a coarse-to-finer manner.